edap/udk-2019-pattern-projection/README.md

 Artwork by [Horst Bartnig](https://de.wikipedia.org/wiki/Horst_Bartnig)

-This course focuses on patterns composition using openFrameworks and on their projection on a surface.
+This course focuses on patterns composition and projection.

 *Requirements:*

 - A working installation of openFrameworks >= to 0.10.1.
 - Basic knowledge of programming in openFrameworks.
+- These [ofxAutoReloadedShader](https://github.com/andreasmuller/ofxAutoReloadedShader) and [ofxGLWarper](https://github.com/roymacdonald/ofxGLWarper) in your `addons` folder.

 ## lesson 1
 - Examples of patterns